thefatos/galaxya21s-gsi/README.md

 # How to install a GSI (and root) your Galaxy A21s
 ## Requirments:
 - a Galaxy A21s
-- A computer (preferably running Windows)
+- a computer (preferably running Windows)
 - an USB cable
-- Common sense
+- common sense

 Note: This guide is tested on the SM-A217F, but it may work on other A21s varients. **If you brick your phone, I take no responsibility, but I can help you unbrick it.**